 Table of Contents

-This article details the complete workflow for single-map mapping tasks, including task creation, data upload, and mapping process explanation, helping users standardize the entire operation of single-map mapping tasks.
+This document details the complete operation process of a single-image mapping task, including task creation, data upload, and an explanation of the mapping process.
+It helps users standardize the full-process operation of a single-image mapping task.

 Note

-1. One mapping task corresponds to one complete data collection within the project.
+1. One mapping task corresponds to a complete data acquisition within the project.

-2. If data collection and upload are performed by external personnel, after creating the task, notify relevant personnel to upload data according to the specified process.
+2. If data acquisition and upload are carried out by external personnel, relevant personnel can be notified to upload data according to the standard process after creating the task.

-Task names should be concise and follow these naming rules:
+The task name should be concise and clear, and follow the following naming rules:

-1. If collection area names are clearly different, use the area abbreviation directly (e.g., "Changtai Plaza");
+1. If the names of each acquisition area are clearly different, directly use the abbreviated name of the area (for example: "Changtai Square").

-Before starting the mapping task, ensure collected spatial data meets requirements and is organized/stored according to specifications.
-The following details data collection equipment and file naming/storage/structure specifications.
+Before starting the mapping task, it is necessary to ensure that the collected spatial data meets the requirements and is organized and stored according to the specifications.
+The following content will detail the data acquisition equipment and the naming, storage, and structure specifications of data files.

 Data folder naming